koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_28_img_1.md

+# The image 1 in slide 28 of lecture 13 contains:
 The image contains a 2x2 matrix with annotations and labels depicting supply chain strategies aligned with product types.
 The matrix is divided into four quadrants:

 1. **Top-Left Quadrant**: